7RU7H/Gzhodan/Dev.md

 - Modularisation hopes are then shifted-up and confined to a dictionary of commands that do X - increasing binary size :( - and making everything less atomic
 - Codium and sh is bad for development M'Kay lessons learnt.
+- xdotool saveas click or GUI variation issues

+- Curl out a backup plan with curl

 ## Todo

 - Variablisation is wrong - full commands required

 ## The Plan